 Subcutaneous emphysema occurs when air gets into tissues under the skin.
-This most often occurs in the skin covering the chest wall or neck, but can also occur in other parts of the body.
+This most often occurs in the skin covering the chest or neck, but can also occur in other parts of the body.

 Subcutaneous emphysema can often be seen as a smooth bulging of the skin.
 When a health care provider feels (palpates) the skin, it produces an unusual crackling sensation (crepitus) as the gas is pushed through the tissue.